oap-project/gazelle_plugin/docs/Prerequisite.md

 Please remember to add and source the setup in your environment files such as /etc/profile or /etc/bashrc

 //Verify if gcc has been installation
-Use gcc -v command to verify if your gcc version is correct.(Must larger than 9.3)
+Use `gcc -v` command to verify if your gcc version is correct.(Must larger than 7.0)

 ## LLVM 7.0 installation